50+ Best Ethical and Sustainable Clothing Brands

 price point: $

-Tentree lists all of their manufacturing partners which have ethical labour rights, and safe workplaces.
+manufacturing: Tentree lists all of their manufacturing partners, who have ethical labour rights and safe workplaces.

-They’re a certified B Corp, they use sustainable materials like recycled poly, organic cotton, hemp, cork and other sustainable materials.
-They also plan 10 trees for EVERY purchase and have planted more than 42 million trees to date.
+sustainability: They’re a certified B Corp and use sustainable materials like recycled poly, organic cotton, hemp, cork, and other sustainable materials.
+They also plant 10 trees for EVERY purchase and have planted more than 42 million trees to date.
+This level of commitment is what makes them one of the best sustainable clothing brands in my book!

 / shop tentree /